Justice and Home Affairs

 The SEE JTI Network has been developed in partnership with GIZ and SEELS.
 The RCC will also link the newly established Network to similar networks and institutions in Europe (EJTN, ERA, EIPA, CoE, OSCE, etc.) and will support the improvement of mutual communication and cooperation.

 As a follow-up of the work done during the implementation of the previous SWP, RCC will support the governments in the region to implement the agreed recommendations on reducing the outstanding court backlog in the region by using mediation as an alternative solution.
-In order to increase the efficiency of this solution, RCC established and supports the operation of the network of mediators in SEE, as a platform to exchange information and support cross-border mediation.
+In order to increase the efficiency of this solution, RCC established and supports the operation of the Network of Mediators in SEE, as a platform to exchange information and support cross-border mediation.
 The establishment and operation of this network has been coordinated by the RCC’s Regional Working Group on Justice.
+Regional cooperation of Associations of Mediators supported by RCC is an added value and benefit for mediators as well as judiciaries in the region and a valuable example of cooperation of governments and CSOs.

 Our Next Steps